ISISComputingGroup/ibex_developers_manual/Migrate-an-Instrument-Control-PC.md

 1. Meet with the scientist(s) to draw up a list of devices that are used on the instrument.
    * It is important to determine which devices are permanent fixtures on the instrument and which are moveable (i.e. are shared with other instruments).
    * Of the moveable devices, try to find out which are used frequently and which devices are used only rarely.
+   * Identify devices (if any) that are unique to that instrument.
    * Also ask the scientists which devices they plan to use in the coming cycles (this will help to prioritise work during the preparation phase).
+   * Discuss with the scientist how they use these devices.
+For example, do they need a GUI to view and set device parameters or will they do that via scripts?
+Are some devices used for monitoring purposes only?
 1. Add the instrument to the list of instruments on the [IBEX Wiki](https://github.com/ISISComputingGroup/IBEX/wiki).
    1. Create a wiki page for the instrument (use the existing instrument pages as an example).
    1. Document the list of devices used on the instrument.
 Identify which devices are already supported in IBEX and which will require support to be implemented.